 “We have the historic opportunity to end this situation by providing immigrants with legal and safe means to get to work, take their kids to school, and to visit places of worship,” he said.

-In other developments, lawmakers:• Overwhelmingly recommended naming a stretch of the San Francisco-Oakland Bay Bridge for former Assembly Speaker and San Francisco Mayor Willie Brown.
+• Overwhelmingly recommended naming a stretch of the San Francisco-Oakland Bay Bridge for former Assembly Speaker and San Francisco Mayor Willie Brown.

 The nonbinding resolution to rebrand the western span of the bridge, which does not require the governor’s signature, faced stern opposition from three former San Francisco supervisors.
 They noted it violated several legislative rules, among them that the subject must be deceased.